We’ve compiled the most important mobile, energy, and broadband stories from the last week here for you to take a look at:

 Tony Singh, of BT’s Consumer division hailed the move, saying it would allow BT customers to watch “all the sport – in one place and on one bill”.

 This move is the next step towards customers having only one bill for an increasing number of entertainment services.
-It follows the recent partnerships that Netflix has established with both Virgin and Sky.
+It follows the recent partnerships that Netflix has established with both Virgin Media and Sky.